mrchantey/p5.createLoop/README.md

 - add easing functions
 - set GIF size to reflect pixel density
+- add draw option to stay in sync with GIF loop

 ### patch notes
+- 0.1.1 - 30/04/2019
+  - added codepen examples
+- 0.1.0 - 30/04/2019
+  - stable release
-- 0.0.21 - 15/04/2019
+- 0.0.21 - 30/04/2019
   - createLoop returns the animLoop object
   - README script tags reflect version
 - 0.0.18 - 15/04/2019
   - updated to createLoop 0.0.7
 - 0.0.17 - 15/04/2019
   - updated to createLoop 0.0.6
 - 0.0.16 - 15/04/2019
   - can handle webpack without adding p5 to global namespace
 - 0.0.15 - 15/04/2019
   - p5 must be externally required
 - 0.0.12 - 15/04/2019
   - remove full size images from package
 - 0.0.11 - 15/04/2019
   - removed p5 from bundle
   - where p5._targetFrameRate is undefined, uses p5._frameRate instead
 - 0.0.10 - 15/04/2019
   - enabled use as a package
   - added p5 as dependency
 - 0.0.6 - 15/04/2019
   - compressed example images
 - 0.0.4 - 14/04/2019
   - fixed README image bug
 - 0.0.2 - 14/04/2019
   - using script tags in examples
 - 0.0.1 - 14/04/2019
   - initial release